 Hi, we’re Girl Scout Troop 160!
-We love to go rafting, caving, camping, play outdoor games, and, do art together.
-Through Girl Scouts, we have done lots of STEM (Science Technology Engineering, and Mathematics).
-We have done activities like attending a Cathy Novinger Center event where we learned about the effect of wildfires on trees, attending an event at Clemson University where we made elephant prosthetics, touring BMW, and creating and programming a VEX robot.
+We love to go rafting, caving, camping, play outdoor games, and do art together.
+Through Girl Scouts, we’ve done lots of STEM (Science, Technology, Engineering, and Mathematics) activities.
+We’ve attended a Cathy Novinger Center event where we learned about the effect of wildfires on trees, attended an event at Clemson University where we made elephant prosthetics, toured BMW, and created and programmed a VEX robot.

 When we found out that girls gain interest in STEM subjects around age 11 but typically lose it around age 15, we became upset.
 We love STEM activities!
-So we decided to TAKE ACTION and create a list of STEM opportunities for girls (and boys) of all ages to help kids find out about all of the cool opportunities available to them.
+So we decided to TAKE ACTION and create a list of STEM opportunities for girls (and boys) of all ages to help kids learn about all of the cool activities available to them.

-Editor’s Note: Traditionally, STEM refers to activities that incorporate science, technology, engineering, and math.
-Readers may note the often-used acronym “STEAM” which simply adds art alongside the STEM subjects, making it STEAM.
+Editor’s note: Traditionally, STEM refers to activities that incorporate science, technology, engineering, and math.
+Readers may note the often-used acronym “STEAM” which simply adds art alongside the STEM subjects.

 The Best STEM Event In Greenville, SC!

-Check out the Kidding Around article on iMagine Upstate STEAM Fest.
+Check out the Kidding Around article on the iMAGAINE Upstate STEAM Fest.

 Duke World of Energy

-Duke World of Energy is an interactive exploration of the different ways electrical power is generated.
-Open to the public Wednesday through Friday from 10-4 pm.
-Duke World of Energy also offers school field trips.
+Duke World of Energy explores the different ways electrical power is generated.
+Open to the public Wednesday through Friday from 10 am to 4 pm, Duke World of Energy also offers school field trips.

-Kidding Around review of Duke World of Energy
+Read our Kidding Around review of Duke World of Energy.

-The Children’s Museum offers 80,000 square feet of fun and learning just for kids.
-Classes and Afterschool programming for pre-K-5th graders.
-They also have summer camps!
+The Children’s Museum of the Upstate (TCMU) offers 80,000 square feet of fun and learning just for kids.
+They host classes, afterschool programming (pre-K through 5th), summer camps, and field trips.

-Kidding Around review of The Children’s Museum of the Upstate
+Read our Kidding Around review of The Children’s Museum of the Upstate.

 Roper Mountain Science Center